t-d-k/LibreCrypt/docs/FAQ.md

 **(This FAQ is only applicable when running under Windows Vista and later; it is not relevant for other operating systems)**

-*A:* The 64 bit versions of MS Windows Vista and MS Windows 7 both use driver signing; please see the section on installing DoxBox on [Windows Vista x64 and Windows 7 x64](impact_of_kernel_driver_signing.html)
+*A:* The 64 bit versions of MS Windows Vista and MS Windows 7 both use driver signing; please see the section on installing LibreCrypt on [Windows Vista x64 and Windows 7 x64](impact_of_kernel_driver_signing.html)

 * * *